Ronald Roesch

-Ronald Roesch is a professor of psychology at Simon Fraser University in British Columbia, Canada.
+Ronald Roesch (born 1947) is Emeritius Professor of Psychology at Simon Fraser University in British Columbia, Canada.

 Biography and education

 Ron Roesch is an American and Canadian forensic psychologist.
 He was born in 1947 in Montclair, New Jersey but moved with his family to Phoenix, Arizona when he was 15.
 He received a Bachelor of Science degree in psychology in 1971 from Arizona State University.
 From 1972 to 1977, he attended the University of Illinois at Urbana-Champaign, where he received his PhD in clinical psychology.
 While at UI he focused his training on community psychology, mentored by Edward Seidman and Julian Rappaport.
 His dissertation was titled “Competency to Stand Trial: An Analysis of Legal/Mental Health Issues and Procedures and a Proposal for Change.”
-Following completion of his PhD in 1977 he accepted a faculty position at Simon Fraser University (SFU) in British Columbia, Canada, where he is currently Professor of Psychology and Director of the Mental Health, Law, and Policy Institute.
-He is licensed to practice as a psychologist in the state of Washington.
+Following completion of his PhD in 1977 he accepted a faculty position at Simon Fraser University (SFU) in British Columbia, Canada.
+He was promoted to Full Professor in 1985 and served terms as Director of the Criminology Research Centre, Director of Clinial Training, and Founding Director of the Mental Health, Law, & Policy Institurte.
+He retired in 2023 and currently holds an appointment at SFU as Emeritus Professor.